If you’re planning

 All you do:

 1. Muddle raspberries in a tall glass.
-Add cherry juice and ice.
+Add cherry

 2. Top with LaCroix lime-flavored sparkling water.